Antonio Garay

-Antonio Garay Jr. (born November 30, 1979) is a former American football nose tackle.
-He was drafted by the Cleveland Browns in the sixth round of the 2003 NFL Draft.
+Antonio Garay Jr. (born November 30, 1979) is an American former professional football nose tackle.
+He was selected by the Cleveland Browns in the sixth round of the 2003 NFL draft.
 He played college football and wrestled at Boston College.
-He was a NCAA wrestling All-American his sophomore year, placing 4th at the NCAA Championships while at Boston College.
+He was an NCAA wrestling All-American his sophomore year, placing 4th at the NCAA Championships while at Boston College.

 Garay was also a member of the Chicago Bears, San Diego Chargers, and New York Jets.

 He is notable for his outrageous hairstyles and for driving a Hello Kitty-themed smart car.

-Early years
+Early life

 Garay is Jewish.
 Garay's mother is Jewish and his father is a Catholic of Jamaican, Costa Rican, and Puerto Rican descent.
-He was exposed to both parents' faiths.
+He and his two siblings were exposed to both parents' faiths.
 He attended Rahway High School in Rahway, New Jersey, and was a standout offensive and defensive lineman.
 He was also the NJSIAA 275 lb. state and national wrestling champion in 1998 and a high school All-American, winning the National High School Wrestling Tournament in Pittsburgh in 1998.

 College career

 He played college football and wrestled at Boston College.
-He was a NCAA wrestling All-American his sophomore year, placing 4th at the NCAA Championships while at Boston College in 2000.
+He was an NCAA wrestling All-American his sophomore year, placing 4th at the NCAA Championships while at Boston College in 2000.
 During the 2000 season, he was also named the Most Outstanding Wrestler at the East Coast Wrestling Association tournament (ECWA) for the second year.

 Professional career

-Chicago Bears

 Garay spent two seasons with the Chicago Bears and was a member of the 2006 NFC Championship team.
 In a December 2007 game against the Washington Redskins, Garay was injured by an illegal block.
 He was placed on injured reserve for the remainder of the 2007 season.
 On March 8, 2008, the Chicago Bears announced that they would part ways with the defensive tackle, and he became an unrestricted free agent on February 29, 2008.

-New York Jets

 On October 20, 2009, the New York Jets announced that they had signed Garay to their practice squad.

-San Diego Chargers

 Garay was signed off of the New York Jets' practice squad on December 9, 2009, by the San Diego Chargers.
 He was re-signed to a two-year deal on March 6, 2010.
 Garay was able to earn the starting job at nose tackle for the bulk of the 2010 season, and he finished 2010 with 48 tackles and 5.5 sacks, leading all San Diego defensive linemen in both categories.

-Second stint with the Jets

-Garay was signed by the New York Jets on March 15, 2013.
+Garay was signed by the Jets on March 15, 2013.
 He was released on August 31, 2013.

+Personal life

+Four of Garay's family members were athletes at Hofstra University: his father Tony and brother Daniel both played football and wrestled at Hofstra, his mother Marsha played softball and tennis at Hofstra, and his sister Francesca played volleyball there.
+His cousin Carlos Garay played in the Arena Football League.